By: Sarah Stone

 How much time do you have?

-One thing to be mindful of while planning a volunteering abroad trip is travel time.
+One thing to be mindful of while planning an ethical volunteer abroad trip is travel time.
 If you have a week to give, it might be best to find an opportunity close to home; air travel and in-country transportation can take quite a while, even without accounting for delays.

 If you’re interested in a long-term program, then this might be a great way to relocate temporarily while building new skills and expanding on ones you already have.
 Some travelers have even bounced from one volunteering abroad program to the next, staying a few weeks at each project site.